iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic treatment for mold prevention on hotel curtains.
+This is a case study of photocatalytic coating on the glass of an office building (anti-soiling measures).

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)